 The location on the screen at which the window is opened.
 This is in the window system coordinates, which usually puts 0,0 at the upper left of the screen XXX check this for Windows.

-width, height - int

-The dimensions of the window.

-decoration - bool

-Whether the window manager should decorate the window.

-fullscreen - bool
+width, height - int The dimensions of the window. decoration - bool Whether the window manager should decorate the window. fullscreen - bool camera The camera node contains viewing parameters.

 Shorthand for a window that occupies the entire screen with no decoration.